Guardiome/guardiome.org/content/yc_application_2020.md

 ## If you have a demo, what's the url?
 Demo can be anything that shows us how the product works.
 Usually that's a video or screen recording.

-(Please don't password protect it; just use an obscure url.)

 ## Describe your organization in 50 characters or less.